 QUESTION 3: What is the one thing I can do to have healthy hair?

-ANSWER: Dandruff can be caused by different reasons including excessively dry scalp, eczema or even psoriasis.
-The dead skin cells that occur as a result of these conditions lead to flaking, which falls off the scalp naturally as you itch or scratch the spot.
+ANSWER: Dandruff is caused by different reasons, including dehydrated scalp, eczema or even psoriasis.
+The dead skin cells resulting from these conditions lead to flaking, which falls off the scalp naturally as you itch or scratch the spot.
 With anti-dandruff shampoo or a DIY mild exfoliant (a mix of regular shampoo and baking soda), you can remove the dead skin cells, reduce fungi growth and balance your scalp’s pH levels.
-Simply wash your hair with the shampoo mix and rinse off with warm water.
+Wash your hair with the shampoo mix and rinse off with warm water.
 Do this for every wash session consistently to see results.

 QUESTION 5: What can I do to make my hair grow faster?

 ANSWER: Not everything about hair is beyond our control.
 While growth speed may be a function of genetics, hair care and nutritional support require deliberate action on your part.
-Wherever you fall on the scale of hair type, consistent practice of a thorough hair care regimen which includes trimming, applying oils, hair mask or juices regularly and use of hair-boosting supplements (of course, by the advice and guidance of an expert) can help you see significant improvement in the health and length of your hair.
+Wherever you fall on the scale of hair type, consistent practice of a thorough hair care regimen can help you see significant improvement in the health and length of your hair.
+Such hair care regimens include trimming, applying oils, hair masks or juices regularly and use of hair-boosting supplements (of course, by the advice and guidance of an expert)

 QUESTION 6: I blow-dry my hair a lot.
 How do I prevent heat damage?

 ANSWER: Heat-protectant products and sprays can help boost your hair’s defence against the damaging effect of direct heat.
-Likewise, reducing the heat on tools like hairdryers, flat irons, curling irons, etc, and minimizing the usage of these tools can make a significant difference.
+Likewise, reducing the heat on tools like hairdryers, flat irons, curling irons, etc., and minimizing these tools’ usage can make a significant difference.